killy971/hpc-coveralls/README.md

 This option can be used together with `--display-report` for testing purpose.<br/>
 For example, you can try various combinations of the other options and confirm the difference in the resulting report outputs.

+# Limitations

+Because of the way hpc works, coverage data is only generated for modules that are referenced directly or indirectly by the test suites.

+As a result, the total package coverage computed by coveralls may be higher than what it really is.

 # Contributing

 hpc-coveralls is still under development and any contributions are welcome!